 Cairo is the capital of Egypt and with more than 16 million people it belongs to the world’s most densely populated cities.

-Located on the Nile River, Cairo is the center of history and culture, so some of the well visited tourist attractions in relation to its past are The Egyptian Museum, the Giza Pyramids and Saqqara Pyramid Complex.
-The 19th century palaces really astonish the experienced travelers.
+Located on the Nile River, Cairo is the center of history and culture, so some of the well-visited tourist attractions concerning its past are The Egyptian Museum, the Giza Pyramids and Saqqara Pyramid Complex.

 Warnings & Dangers in Cairo